telerik/blazor-docs/components/treelist/selection/overview.md

 To select a row, click on it.
 To select multiple rows, hold down the `Ctrl` or `Shift` key to extend the selection.

 You can also use a checkbox column to select rows.
-To use it, add a `TreeListCheckboxColumn` in the `TreeListColumns` collection of the treelist.
+To use it, add a [`TreeListCheckboxColumn`]({%slug treelist-columns-checkbox%}) in the `TreeListColumns` collection of the treelist.
 It works with both selection modes.
 With multiple selection mode, the checkbox column offers [additional functionality]({%slug treelist-selection-multiple%}#checkbox-selection).

-By default, clicking anywhere on the row will select it, but you can require the user to activate the checkbox in the select column to select the row by setting its `CheckBoxOnlySelection` parameter to `true`.

 You can get or set the selected items through the `SelectedItems` property.
 It is a collection of items from the treelist's `Data`.

-It is also possible to [center the checkboxes in the `GridCheckboxColumn`]({%slug grid-kb-center-checkbox-column%}).

 The [single selection]({%slug treelist-selection-single%}) and [multiple selection]({%slug treelist-selection-multiple%}) articles provide more examples and details on using the treelist features.